lawrsp/with-view-state/README.md

 ```

 Notice:
-You may need some async handlers like redux-saga to dispatch the onCompleteAction.
+You must use some async handlers like redux-saga to dispatch the onCompleteAction.